 UMSL’s psychology faculty members are nationally and internationally renowned scholars and experts in their fields of research.
 Our faculty is student-focused, aiming to prepare our students for careers in psychology, with an emphasis on laboratory and field research in all psychology classes.

 The Department of Psychological Sciences' experimental laboratories are fitted with numerous psychophysiological apparatuses for both human and animal experimental projects.
 In addition to this fine equipment, the PhD candidates can choose from several foci.

 Each psychology degree program chosen by the candidates includes invaluable training opportunities at UMSL's three psychology clinics, which provide psychological assessments and treatment for citizens of the region.
 The incomparable experience gained from these training opportunities won’t only grant you insight and knowledge of the discipline, but will provide real-world experience that is an invaluable addition to your resume and work history.

-UMSL’s Department of Psychological Sciences offers the Minor in Psychology, Trauma Studies Certificate, BA in psychology (with an opportunity to concentrate in specific areas), MA in general psychology and PhD in clinical psychology, behavioral neuroscience, and industrial/organizational psychology.
+UMSL’s Department of Psychological Sciences offers the Minor in Psychology, Trauma Studies Certificate, BA in psychology (with an opportunity to concentrate in specific areas), MA in general psychology and PhD in clinical psychology and behavioral neuroscience.

 The University of Missouri–St. Louis is the largest public research university located in Missouri's most populous and economically important region.
 Founded in 1963, we enroll nearly 17,000 students, and we are home to more than 1,400 faculty members.